 Every summer, 102 jumbo flower baskets are raised along Portage Avenue.
 At over 200 pounds and measuring three feet in diameter, the flower baskets sit in brackets attached to street light poles along Portage between Main and Spence streets.

-The BIZ Enviro Team and the Promotions Team also puts up 22 flower baskets on Main Street and Graham Avenue and plants 1,500 flowers in planters on Graham, Vaughan and all around downtown, to make downtown look a whole lot brighter.
+The Downtown Winnipeg BIZ puts up 22 flower baskets on Main Street and Graham Avenue and plants 1,500 flowers in planters on Graham, Vaughan and all around downtown, to make downtown look a whole lot brighter.

 A BIZ maintenance person is dedicated, seven hours a day, seven days a week to keeping downtown’s flowers watered.